GrzHeller/STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example/README.md

 <p align = "center"> <img src = "images/mx_cortex.PNG" align = "middle" /> </p>
 <p align = "justify"> Enable LWIP in Middleware section.
 There are two routes here.
 The first one is the easier one - enabling DHCP.
 If you can use it, I see no point in not using it.
 The second route is setting a static IP.
 I will explain how to do this after explaining the DHCP.
 Also enable the LWIP_DNS no matter if you use DHCP or static IP. </p>
 <p align = "center"> <img src = "images/mx_lwip_general.PNG" align = "middle" /> </p>
-<p align = "justify"> In key options, enable the Show Advanced Parameters in the top right corner.
+<p align = "justify"> In Key Options, enable the Show Advanced Parameters in the top right corner.
 Set the MEM_SIZE and LWIP_RAM_HEAP_POINTER as shown below. </p>
 <p align = "center"> <img src = "images/mx_lwip_key1.PNG" align = "middle" /> </p>
 <p align = "justify"> This part is very important for MQTT.
 We have to increase the MEMP_NUM_SYS_TIMEOUT by 1 in order to enable the cyclic timer responsible for MQTT Keep Alive functionality.
 In my case the description says the minimal value should be 6, so I set it to 7. </p>
 <p align = "center"> <img src = "images/mx_lwip_key2.PNG" align = "middle" /> </p>